Ian Cresswell, Delegate of the Minister for the Environment and Heritage, 11 November 2004

 11 November 2004

-Recommendations to the Department of Fisheries, Western Australia (DoF) on the ecologically sustainable management of the Northern Demersal Scalefish Managed Fishery (NDSMF)
+Recommendations to the Department of Fisheries Western Australia on the ecologically sustainable management of the Western Australian Mackerel Fishery

-The NDSMF is a well-managed fishery with a range of significant management measures to promote the ecologically sustainable harvesting of species from the fishery.
+The Western Australian Mackerel Fishery is a well-managed fishery with a range of significant management measures to promote the ecologically sustainable harvesting of species from the fishery.
 These measures include:

-- A comprehensive suite of input and output controls for the target and byproduct species;
+- A range input and output controls for the target species;

 The following recommendations have been made to further strengthen the effectiveness of the management arrangements for the fishery and minimise environmental risks in the medium to longer term.
 DFWA should action these recommendations before the next review in 2009.

-- DFWA to advise DEH of any material change to the fishery's legislated management plan and/or arrangements that could affect the criteria on which EPBC decisions are based, within 3 months of the change being made.
+- DFWA to advise DEH of any material change to the fishery's legislated management plan and/or arrangements that could affect the criteria on which EPBC decisions are based, within three months of that change being made.

 - DFWA, in its annual State of the Fisheries Report, to report on the performance of the fishery against performance measures that relate to the sustainability of the fishery.

-- Within 18 months, DFWA to develop a process to improve estimates of recreational and indigenous take and factor these into stock assessments and management controls to ensure overall catch levels are sustainable.
+- Within 18 months, DFWA to develop a process to improve estimates of recreational take, particularly in the West Coast and factor these into stock assessments and management controls to ensure overall catch levels are sustainable.

 - DFWA will provide a mechanism by which fishers are able to record interactions with those non-retained species that are at risk from the fishery.